 Here's an overview of Timetastic security:

-Your data is sent using HTTPS.
+Your data is sent using HTTPS, and encrypted at rest.

 We host on Microsoft Azure